PLANNING FOR YOUR OVERLAND TRIP

 - Repairs and Maintenance.
 Do a 100.000km service before you leave, fit new tyres, new shock absorbers, check other suspension.
 New tyres, All -Terrain tyres are the type I prefer.
 If your vehicle is in good order cost should be no more than doing the same KM in your home country.
 BUT never say never, so have a budget for repairs and maintenance.

-Central Asia, Russia, Mongolia, Stan Countries, South East Asia, India and Nepal are the cheapest overland Countries.
+Central Asia, Russia, Mongolia, Stan Countries, South East Asia, India, Nepal, Iran, Sudan are the cheapest overland Countries.

 Africa is getting more expensive.
-(National Parks in both Kenya and Tanzania are now beyond affordable.
-Prices have more than doubled since 2010) South Africa and Namibia are still very affordable
+(National Parks in both Kenya and Tanzania are now beyond affordable for the budget overlander) South Africa and Namibia are still very affordable in particular when you live in the USA or Europe.

 FUEL